DC801/BM-Badge/README.md

 ### Entity appearance actions

 Many of these actions (the ones that don't have an explicit duration) will happen instantly.
-Therefore if several are used back-to-back, they will all resolve on the same frame.
+Therefore, if several are used back-to-back, they will all resolve on the same frame.
 If this is not intended behavior, you should pad them with [non-blocking delay](#non_blocking_delay).

 #### PLAY_ENTITY_ANIMATION